Services

 Have moderate to severe BPH symptoms

-Have not improved with medication
+Have not found relief with medication

-Want a minimally invasive treatment option
+Prefer a minimally invasive treatment approach

-Have a larger prostate or anatomy that may be difficult to treat with other procedures
+Have a larger prostate or complex anatomy

 Want symptom relief while minimizing certain side effects